 There are many differences between an acoustic and an electric guitar and some of these things affect the way you play chords in the these cases.

 Electric guitar with clean tone

 Besides from strumming you could play arpeggios with different effects like chorus and delay on your electric guitar.
 If you are uncommon with arpeggios an easy way to start are with so-called three-strings sweep.
-Here is a simple example in tablature:
+Here is a basic example in tablature:

 The chord shapes are alternatives from the standard in the example.

 Electric guitar with distortion

 That's why so many prefer power chords when playing on the electric guitar.
 These chords involve only two or three strings and are perfectly suited for playing with heavy distortion and still make the sound enough articulated.

 You could also play regular open chords, but in that case you should strive for only hitting the lowest strings when strumming (as a rule of the thumb, not necessary in all cases).
-Some chords will sound better than others in combination with distortion.
+Some chords sound better than others in combination with distortion.
 For example A, D and E are well suited to form cool rock sounding riffs whereas C and G plus the most minor chord would not be as well suited.

 Try to only play on the lighted strings for good sound on your electric guitar.
 But obviously you should not be inhibited by this to the degree that you can't strum freely.
 If you for example play on the highest string on the D chord that's no catastrophe.

 See all articles about guitar.